-TROOPER, The Cat That Came In From The Wild, (a true story), has been contracted by GLOBE PEQUOT PRESS.
+TROOPER, The Cat Who Came In From The Wild, (a true story), has been contracted by GLOBE PEQUOT PRESS.
 The manuscript will be presented to the publisher on Dec.
 1, 2015!

 Long ago while hiking in the desert at the edge of Las Vegas, Nevada, I found a wounded cat, apparently the victim of a coyote attack.
 He was alive, but, his wounds were serious so we rushed him to a veterinarian hospital.”I have a neighbors cat,” I said to the doctor.
 “Can you save him?
 I’ll try to find his owner later.””The doctor laughed and replied, “He doesn’t belong to your neighbor.
 This poor kitten is not a domestic cat.
 What you have here is a baby bobcat!
 And, yes.
 I can save him.”